How to improve your credit score

 Remember: Your past 12 months of account repayment history is logged and used for your score calculation (including closed and defaulted accounts), so building a habit of good credit management is key.
 Although credit remediation is a slow and steady process, with patience and discipline, your score should soon improve.

-If you’d like to find out your credit score, you may request a copy of your credit file online, at any SingPost branch, at the Credit Bureau office, or several other locations for only $6.42 (inclusive of GST).
+If you’d like to find out your credit score, you may request a copy of your credit file online, at any SingPost branch, at the Credit Bureau office, or several other locations for a small fee.

 Learn more about credit management